-This exercise is a new therapeutic strategy to improve body composition and function, is less physically demanding than traditional exercise programs, and is safe for older adults.
+We are conducting a randomized controlled trial to determine the effects of low intensity, whole body vibration training on mobility and pain levels in cancer survivors with symptoms of chemotherapy-induced peripheral neuropathy.
+Whole body vibration is a new therapeutic strategy for improving body composition and function, it is less physically demanding than traditional exercise programs, and it is safe for older adults.

 This study was funded by the Knight Cancer Institute.
 OHSU IRB #18342